Slavery in Asia: Mechanisms for enslavement

 Warfare, slave raids, legal punishments, self-sales, or sales by relatives, and inheritance of slave status from birth were the common ways individuals become a slave in Central Asia.
 Linguistic analysis of the vocabulary used for slavery in early Central Asian societies suggests a strong connection between military actions and slavery.
 Third-century Sassanian inscriptions attest to the usage of the word wardag as meaning both "slave" and "captive".
 Similarly, the 8th-century Turkic Orkhon inscriptions indicate prisoners of war have often designated the status of slavery.
 Inscriptions found in the First Turkic Khaganate also imply that terms denoting slavery or other forms of subordinate status, such as qul (male slave) and küng (female slave or handmaiden), are frequently applied to a population of defeated political entities.

+During the early modern era (16th–18th centuries), Khiva and Bukhara imported large numbers of Europeans slaves kidnapped by the Crimean Tatars.
+The Crimean slave trade was eradicated in the late 18th century.
+However Russian captives were still provided via the Kazakh Khanate slave trade.
+In 1717, 3,000 Russian slaves consisting of men, women, and children were sold in Khiva by Kazakh and Kyrgyz tribesmen.

 Raids among nomadic tribes and against sedentary societies to loot people were also prevalent practices conducted by polities across Eurasia.
 After many Central Asian states converted to Islam, they frequently conducted slave raids into non-Muslim territories.
-Areas, where polytheism were practiced, were frequently targets of these slave raids.
+Areas where polytheism were practiced were frequently targets of these slave raids.
 For example, Daylam, the northwestern regions of Iran, Gur in central Afghanistan, the Eurasian steppe, and India had long been targeted by Muslim polities for slave raids.
 The Samanids in Khorasan and Transoxania, and their successor, the Ghaznavids, and later the Saljuqs in Iran.